Rico Garcia: Baltimore Orioles

 On November 10, 2021, Garcia signed a minor league contract with the Baltimore Orioles organization.
 He was assigned to the Triple-A Norfolk Tides to begin the year.

 On June 13, 2022, Garcia was selected to the 40-man roster to replace Keegan Akin, who could not travel to Toronto for a series against the Blue Jays due to his vaccination status.
 In two games, he allowed one run on three hits with a strikeout in three innings pitched.
 He was removed from the 40-man roster and returned to Triple-A on June 17.

-He had his contract selected on July 10, 2022.
-On September 11, Garcia was designated for assignment and was outrighted to Triple-A.
+On July 10, Garcia was selected back to the major league roster.
+In 6 games for Baltimore, he registered a 4.50 ERA with 2 strikeouts in 8 innings of work.
+On September 11, Garcia was designated for assignment following the waiver claim of Cam Gallagher.
+On September 13, he cleared waivers and was sent outright to Triple–A Norfolk.
+Garcia elected free agency following the season on November 10.